 - Chapter 2: Introduction.
-The remainder of this introduction provides key details on the project namely the description, background and vision. - Chapter 3: The Camellia-Rosehill draft master plan.
-Introduces the final master plan which is the result of an extensive Enquiry by Design process. - Chapter 4: Policy context & previous strategies.
-This chapter provides a summary of policies which in some form shape the master planning process of Camellia-Rosehill and the previous strategies which have been proposed for the precinct. . - Chapter 5: Economic context: Undertakes analysis of the anticipated employment profile from each scenario and compares it to expected changes and composition in the wider Central City District, as well as against existing employment forecasts in the LU19 small area forecasts - Chapter 6: Market profile: Summarises key market indicators relevant to the productive uses proposed in the master plan - Chapter 7: Feasibility analysis: Undertakes high level feasibility modelling of a range of land uses typologies to ascertain the likely feasibility of these, utilising a Residual Land Value model, as well as providing commentary on drivers of feasibility. - Chapter 8: Strategic alignment: Identifies the strategic economic directions from key land use strategies relevant to the precinct. - Chapter 9: Summary and insights: Summarises the analysis and provides guidance to inform the next stages of the master planning process, including sequencing considerations.
+The remainder of this introduction provides key details on the project namely the description and background. - Chapter 3: The Camellia-Rosehill place strategy.
+Introduces the vision and the place strategy. - Chapter 4: Policy context & previous strategies.
+This chapter provides a summary of policies which in some form shape the master planning process of Camellia-Rosehill. - Chapter 5: Economic context: Undertakes analysis of the anticipated employment profile from the Place Strategy and compares it to expected changes and composition in the wider Central City District, as well as against existing employment forecasts in the LU19 small area forecasts. - Chapter 6: Market profile.
+Summarises key market indicators relevant to the productive uses proposed in the Place Strategy. - Chapter 7: Feasibility analysis: Undertakes high level feasibility modelling of a range of land uses typologies to ascertain the likely feasibility of these, utilising a Residual Land Value model, as well as providing commentary on drivers of feasibility. - Chapter 8: Strategic alignment: Identifies the strategic economic directions from key land use strategies relevant to the precinct. - Chapter 9: Summary and insights: Summarises the analysis and provides the guidance used in the development of the place strategy.

-Project Description
+1.2 Project Description

-New South Wales Department of Planning, Industry & Environment (DPIE), in collaboration with City of Parramatta Council (Council), industry, the community and State agencies, is leading the development of the Camellia-Rosehill Place Strategy and Master Plan for the Camellia -Rosehill Precinct (the Precinct).
+New South Wales Department of Planning and Environment (DPE), in collaboration with City of Parramatta Council (Council), industry, the community and State agencies, is leading the development of the Camellia-Rosehill Place Strategy and Master Plan for the Camellia -Rosehill Precinct (the Precinct).
 The Precinct is defined by Parramatta River to the north, Duck River to the east, the M4 Motorway to the south and James Ruse Drive to the west, all of which form physical boundaries to the Precinct.